Examination Policies for Fall 2017

-- For SPRING 2017, students must register to take proficiency examinations with the department no later than Friday, September 1, 2017, by 12:00 PM Noon.
+- For Fall 2017, students must register to take proficiency examinations with the department no later than Friday, September 1, 2017, by 12:00 PM Noon.
 Failure to register by noon will delay such examinations until the next testing period.
 Please note: You may only take a maximum of two proficiency exams.
-If you sign up for two, you must take one on January 23 and the other on January 24.
+If you sign up for two, you must take one on September 5 and the other on September 6.
 Please indicate which exam you wish to take on which date.
-You may begin registering for History Proficiency Examinations on Monday, January 9, 2017, at this link: https://illinois.edu/fb/sec/1044979
+You may begin registering for History Proficiency Examinations on Monday, August 21, 2017, at this link: https://illinois.edu/fb/sec/1044979

 - The Student Code prohibits examination for credit in a subject of elementary character if more than one course has already been taken in the subject.
 The Department interprets this rule to exclude students from taking the examination for HIST 172 if more than three hours of 200-400 level work has been taken in American History, from taking those for HIST 141-142 if more than three hours at the 200-400 level have been completed in European History (including British and Russian).
 The Department prohibits the retaking of any proficiency examination which a student has failed.

 Tuesday, September 5, 2017: 1:30 PM – 4:30 PM in room 309 Gregory Hall, 810 S. Wright St. (please be sure to arrive 15 min early to check-in)

 Wednesday, September 6, 2017: 9:00 AM – 12:00 PM in room 309 Gregory Hall, 810 S. Wright St. (please be sure to arrive 15 min early to check-in)